-Contrary to the popular belief, you deserve to be compensated for your injuries, damages, and losses if you have been injured on public or government property.
-Although filing a successful Personal Injury Claim against a government entity will require you to get help from a Philadelphia Public and Government Property Accident Attorney, recovering damages from a federal, state or local government is not impossible.
+Contrary to popular belief, you deserve compensation for your injuries, damages, and losses if you have been injured on public or government property.
+Although filing a successful Injury Claim against a government entity will require you to get help from a Philadelphia Public and Government Property Accident Attorney, recovering damages from a federal, state, or local government is not impossible.

-After the federal law took effect, states, including Pennsylvania, began to pass their own versions of the law to grant citizens the right to File Personal Injury Claims and lawsuits against public and government entities.
+After the federal law took effect, states, including Pennsylvania, began to pass their versions to grant citizens the right to file personal injury claims and lawsuits against public and government entities.

-“Yes, you actually deserve compensation for your injury sustained on public or government property, but there are certain special limitations and restrictions for personal injury lawsuits against the government that you need know about prior to taking legal action,” warns our experienced Public and Government Property Accident Attorney Philadelphia from The Law Offices of Greg Prosmushkin, P.C.
+“Yes, you deserve compensation for your injury sustained on public or government property, but there are certain special limitations and restrictions for personal injury lawsuits against the government that you need to know about before taking legal action,” warns our experienced Public and Government Property Accident Attorney Philadelphia from The Law Offices of Greg Prosmushkin, P.C.

 Filing a Personal Injury Lawsuit Against a Public or Government Entity

-If this negligence caused an injury or death, the public or government entity can be held liable and will be responsible for compensating for the following types of damages:
+If this negligence caused an injury or death, the public or government entity could be held liable and will be responsible for compensating for the following types of damages: